AhmosGUC/trivia_api/backend/README.md

 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
 Please use it as a reference for creating your documentation and resubmit your code.

 Endpoints

 GET '/questions?page=1'
-response => {
+- get the questions from the database using pagenation response => {
     "categories":[{"id":int,"type":string},.....,{}],
     "current_category":int,
     "total_questions":int,
     "questions":[{"answer":string,"category":int,"difficulty":int,"id":int,"question":string},....,{}]
 }
+POST '/questions/<string>'
+- Search database using searchterm request => {
+    "questions":[
+        {"answer":string,"category":int,"difficulty":int,"id":int,"question":string},
+        ....,
+        {}
+    ]
+}
 POST '/questions'
-request => {
+- Adds questions to the database request => {
     "questios":string,
     "answer":string,